octobercms/docs/backend-forms.md

 **required** | places a red asterisk next to the field label to indicate it is required (make sure to setup validation on the model as this is not enforced by the form controller).
 **attributes** | specify custom HTML attributes to add to the form field element.
 **containerAttributes** | specify custom HTML attributes to add to the form field container.
+**permissions** | the [permissions](users#users-and-permissions) that the current backend user must have in order for the field to be used.
+Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.

 <a name="field-types"></a>
 ## Available field types